Overview

 In the Home screen, tap Connect to connect to your OBDLink adapter.

-3. From the Settings menu, tap User-Defined PIDs.
+3. From the Settings menu, tap User-Defined PIDs and tap OK after you read the Warning message.

 Tap the Menu icon (3 vertical dots Android) or Menu (iOS) in the upper right corner, then tap Import built-in PIDs.